vlkale/kokkos-tools/README.md

 + [**KernelSampler:**](https://github.com/kokkos/kokkos-tools/wiki/KernelSampler)

-   A tool which is used in conjunction with analysis tools, to restrict the tooling to samples of Kokkos kernel invocations.
+   A tool to be used in conjunction with analysis tools to restrict the tooling to samples of Kokkos kernel invocations.

 ### Memory Analysis
 + [**MemoryHighWater:**](https://github.com/kokkos/kokkos-tools/wiki/MemoryHighWater)